 The Vice President of the United Republic of Tanzania, H.E.
-Samia Suluhu Hassan, made these remarks while officiating the opening ceremony of the Green Growth Platform (GGP), which took place from 31st July to 01st August in Dodoma, Tanzania.
-The event, which was organised as UONGOZI Institute’s sixth GGP, deliberated under the theme “Promoting Forest Management for Sustainable Water Resource in Tanzania”.
+Samia Suluhu Hassan, made these remarks while officiating the opening ceremony of the Green Growth Platform (GGP), which took place from 31 July – 1, August 2019 in Dodoma, Tanzania.
+The event, which was organised as UONGOZI Institute’s sixth GGP, deliberated under the theme “Promoting Forest Management for Sustainable Water Resource in Tanzania.”

 “Tanzania has a total of 48 million hectares of forest, being administered under various programmes.
 However, statistics show that deforestation is taking place drastically and without immediate measures we may be left without any forests,” insisted H.E.
 Suluhu Hassan.